 2. Encourage research and creative work to add to the body of knowledge and to serve the journalism and communication professions.

 The School of Journalism and New Media was created in 2009 as an outgrowth of the former Department of Journalism, which was in the College of Liberal Arts.
 All students admitted to the University of Mississippi meet the criteria for admission to the School.
 Undergraduate degree programs are Bachelor of Arts in Journalism and Bachelor of Science in Integrated Marketing Communication.
-There are sequences and emphases in broadcast journalism, service journalism (magazines), print journalism and public relations.
+There are emphases in TV & Video Storytelling, Multimedia Journalism, Visual Journalism and Political & Social Justice Reporting.

 School Undergraduate Enrollment